byexamples/byexample/docs/overview.rst

 ``byexample``
 =============

-``byexample`` is literate programming engine where you can write ordinary text and snippets the code in the same file It is intended primary for writing good and live documentation showing how a piece of software works or it can be used *by example*.
+``byexample`` is a literate programming engine where you can write ordinary text and snippets of code in the same file.

+It is intended primary for writing good and live documentation showing how a piece of software works or how to use it *by example*.

 Currently we support
  - Python